juggernaut/juggernaut.github.io/_posts/2017-11-02-rust-builder-pattern.markdown

 date:   2017-11-02 18:40:23
 categories: rust
 ---
+To begin learning Rust in earnest, I recently started writing a client library for Twilio.
+As a library writer, (quoting Alan Kay) you want to make simple things simple but complex things possible.
+For example, to make an [outbound call](https://www.twilio.com/docs/api/voice/making-calls) with Twilio, there are three required parameters but a whole lot of optional parameters that aren't used very often.

-Rust does not have named arguments, so for populating a `struct` with a large number of optional fields, the builder pattern is preferred.
+Rust does not have default function arguments, so for populating a `struct` with a large number of optional fields, the builder pattern is preferred.
 One such example is making an outbound call via Twilio.

-## Example
+## Need for the builder pattern

+All outbound call parameters can be representing as a struct that looks like this (I've omitted most of the optional parameters for brevity):

 {% highlight rust %}
 struct OutboundCall<'a> {